Security and User Experience

 About Device Ownership in XenMobile

 You can group users according to the owner of a users’ device.
 Device ownership includes corporate-owned devices and user-owned devices, also known as bring your own device (BYOD).
-You can control how BYOD devices connect to your network in two places in the XenMobile console: in the deployment rules for each resource type and through server properties on the Settings page.
+You can control how BYOD devices connect to your network in two places in the XenMobile console: in the deployment rules for each resource type and through the server properties on the Settings page.
 For details about deployment rules, see Configuring Deployment Rules in the XenMobile documentation.
 For details about server properties, see Server Properties.

 You can require all BYOD users to accept corporate management of their devices before they can access apps.
 Or, you can give users access to corporate apps without also managing their devices.